LSSTDESC/rail_attic/README.md

 There are four aspects to the RAIL approach, each defined by a minimal version that can be developed further as necessary.
 The purpose of each piece of infrastructure is outlined below.

-## generation
+## creation
-To make mock data sets with which to test redshift estimation codes
+To forward-model mock data for testing redshift estimation codes

-## adaptation
+## degradation
-To implement physical systematics in the mock data sets
+To introduce physical systematics in the mock data sets

-## execution
+## estimation
 To automatically execute arbitrary redshift estimation codes

 ## evaluation